Are you in search of the best steak in Adelaide? You’ve come to the right place!

 The Little Hunter

-The Little Hunter is a Steak and Ale Bar that takes both its steak and beer very seriously.
-The setting suits this beautifully, in a huge barn space full of exposed wood and brick.
-The steak is delicious and affordable, ranging from a grain-fed Black Angus Rump ($29) to the grain-fed Black Angus Rib-eye ($48) served with classic thick cut frites.
-The long beer list is a standout, with plenty of wine also available.
+The Little Hunter is Adelaide’s best steak and ale bar that takes both its meat and beer very seriously.
+The restaurants setting suits this beautifully, with its huge barn space full of exposed wood and brick.
+As for the steak, it is equally delicious and affordable, with grain fed black angus rump and rib-eye taking centre stage with paired classic, thick cut fries.
+Finally, for the tipplers, the long beer list is a standout, with plenty of wine also available.

 Sosta Argentinian Kitchen

-Sosta is an Argentinian Restaurant with plenty of old-school South American charm with plenty of dark wood, timber and crisp white linen tablecloths.
-The steak selection is impressive, all of which is cooked on a wood fire grill served with a range of delicious and uniques homemade sauces – such as Hongos, made with field mushrooms, porcini, truffle, rosemary and beef glaze.
+Sosta is an Adelaide-based Argentinian restaurant thanks to their old-school South American charm with plenty of dark wood, timber and crisp white linen tablecloths highlighting their extensive selection of meat.
+The steak selection is equally impressive, all of which is cooked on a wood fire grill served with a range of delicious and unique homemade sauces such as Hongos, made with field mushrooms, porcini, truffle, rosemary and beef glaze.

-Delicatessen is a contemporary French Bistro, fitted out with an elegant black and white decor.
+Meet Adelaide’s Delicatessen Kitchen & Bar – a contemporary French Bistro, fitted out with an elegant black and white decor.
 The menu is hearty, with staples of French cuisine and amazing sandwiches.
-The stand out, however, is the delicious, classically done Steak Frites.
-The Steak is perfectly cooked and juicy, while the frites are hand cut and superb.
-The wine menu changes frequently, with Australian and French varieties always on offer.
+The stand out however is the delicious, classically made steak and chips.
+Their meat is perfectly cooked, while the hand-cut frites are crispy and superb.
+As for the wine menu, it changes frequently with Australian and French varieties always on offer.